cmdimkpa/BlockMagic/README.md

 # BlockMagic for Python
 ## Simple & Fast Web I/O on a Secure Blockchain
 **BlockMagic** is an I/O Client for secure data storage and retrieval on the [Monty.Link] Blockchain.
-It delivers fast data I/O for web and mobile applications while ensuring security and privacy of your data.
+It delivers fast data I/O for web applications while ensuring security and privacy of your data.

 [Monty.Link] is a blockchain for secure data storage.
 It is currently in beta.
 Disclaimer: while we support public use of the blockchain for educational or commercial projects and do not track or use the data you submit to the platform in any way, we are not liable for any challenges arising from loss of service or data.
 Do not store sensitive or confidential information on [Monty.Link].